 “Sometimes the smallest step in the right direction ends up being the biggest step of your life.
 Tip-toe if you must, but take a step.” – Naeem Callaway

-As we share our history and explore options in medical care, our brains tend to organize information into a story, linking cause and effect and past to future.
+As we explore options in medical care, our brains tend to organize information into a story, linking cause and effect and past to future.
 Defining next steps brings us from “what is” to “what could be” and moves us from thought into action.
-Here we review tips for closing the visit and creating a plan you can remember and use.
+At the close of the visit, we ideally agree on a plan we can remember and use.

 Recap the visit

 It is okay to ask to quickly review what was discussed in the visit.
 In an increasingly complex healthcare system, we may have to hear things multiple times to fully take them in.
 If we’ve covered several topics, the suggestion that seemed right initially may not be a good fit after some thought, and this is our time to speak up.

 Studies show that forgetting or jumbling information after a visit is more common than not.
 Repeating out loud in our own words will help ensure we will remember the right things, and as we tie each problem to the next steps, we remember not just what we need to do, but why.

 Connect about next steps

 What next steps are needed and who takes them?